sky-ecosystem/stusds/README.md

-# Savings NST
+# Savings USDS

-A tokenized implementation of a savings rate for NST.
+A tokenized implementation of a savings rate for USDS.
 Supports ERC4626.
 Share to asset conversions are real-time even if `drip` hasn't been called in a while.

 The contract uses the ERC-1822 UUPS pattern for upgradeability and the ERC-1967 proxy storage slots standard.
-It is important that the `SNstDeploy` library sequence be used for deploying.
+It is important that the `SUsdsDeploy` library sequence be used for deploying.

 #### OZ upgradeability validations